chopmo/rasmusrn.github.io/_posts/2015-07-07-determinism-and-fixed-point-math.markdown

 ## Usage and limitations

 It is important to note that fixed point math has limitations.
-It generally supports fewer significant digits that floating point so you'll get lower precision and smaller numeric ranges.
+It generally supports fewer significant digits than floating point so you'll get lower precision and smaller numeric ranges.
 That is not a problem for my game though, it might be for yours.

-Because of these drawbacks I will probably only use Fixie in parts of the game where I need determinisn.
-That basically involves everything that needs to be synchornized between clients: physics, pathfinding, AI, etc. Anything presentation related like rendering and animation is not required to be 100% synchronized so here I can stick with good old floating point.
+Because of these drawbacks I will probably only use Fixie in parts of the game that needs to be synchronized between clients: physics, pathfinding, AI, etc. For presentation logic such and rendering, audio, and animation I can stick with good old floating point.

 Full source of Fixie is available on GitHub [here](https://github.com/rasmusrn/fixie).